 Step 4.
 Edit Encryption Settings

-Veeam Data Cloud allows you to encrypt backed-up fields and files using data key that is enciphered with either a Veeam Data Cloud master key or an Amazon Web Services Key Management Service (AWS KMS) master key.
-By default, encryption is enabled for all object fields and file types with a Veeam Data Cloud master key.
+Veeam Data Cloud encrypts backed-up fields and files and can extend Salesforce Shield Platform Encryption to secure sensitive data stored in backups from bad actors.
+For more details on Shield Platform Encryption, see Salesforce Documentation.
+To encrypt data, Veeam Data Cloud uses data key that is enciphered with either a Veeam Data Cloud master key or an Amazon Web Services Key Management Service (AWS KMS) master key.
+The Veeam Data Cloud master key is configured as a default option to encrypt all object fields and file types.

 At the Data Encryption step of the wizard, you can configure the following encryption settings:

-1. In the Encryption settings section, choose whether you want to encrypt specific object fields, file types or both.
-If you do not select any object fields or file types, this data will not be encrypted.
+1. In the Encryption settings section, choose whether you want to encrypt specific object fields.
+If you do not select any object fields, this data will not be encrypted.
+You can select a maximum of 10 fields for an object.

 Important